HMS Majestic (1895): Loss

+Dive site

 In October 2021, Turkey opened the Gallipoli Historic Underwater Park, an underwater museum off Çanakkale accessible to scuba divers.
 The park includes a number of wrecks from vessels sunk during the Dardanelles and Gallipoli campaigns, including Majestic and the battleship Triumph.
 The wreck of Majestic now lies at a depth of 24 m, and it is largely intact.